rvichery/nuage-vsc-installer/README.md

 ```
     vsd_fqdn: "vsd.yourdomain.com"
 ```
   * The network information for the Management and the Control interfaces.
 The linux bridges are not created by this role, you should create them before using this role.
+A gateway parameter can be provided if you like to have a default route to be configured with the specified gateway IP address as next-hop.
 ```
     interfaces:
       mgmt:
         linux_bridge: test
         ip: 10.21.1.40
+        gw: 10.21.1.1
         netmask_prefix: 24
       control:
         linux_bridge: test
         ip: 10.21.1.41
+        gw: 10.21.1.1
         netmask_prefix: 24
 ```
   * The DNS information.
 The VSC needs to have **at least one** DNS server.